An icon representing a D-pad of a gamepad

 And the shoulder buttons are mounted on 90-degrees 3D-printed pieces, which makes them very unstable:

-Check out this post with more details:
+Check out these posts with more details:

 In the meantime, try making your own case!
 Use cardboard, or a metal tin box.
 If you have a 3d printer, try designing one yourself on Thinkercad.
 It can be as simple as a rectangle.
 You can also modify existing enclosures to fit your components.